tanut2539/cloud-sdk-swift/README.md

  ```
 ### Basic items querying
 Once you have a `DeliveryClient` instance, you can start querying your project repository by calling methods on the instance.
 You need to pass your item model and query.
 You can create a query for a listing in two ways:
-- creating a custom string query
+- creating a custom string query:
 ```swift
 let customQuery = "items?system.type=article&order=elements.post_date[desc]"
 client.getItems(modelType: Article.self, customQuery: customQuery) { (isSuccess, itemsResponse, error) in ...
  ```
- - using a query parameters array
+ - using a query parameters array:
  ```swift
  let contentTypeQueryParameter = QueryParameter.init(parameterKey: QueryParameterKey.type, parameterValue: contentType)
 let languageQueryParameter = QueryParameter.init(parameterKey: QueryParameterKey.language, parameterValue: "es-ES")